 The Wanneroo Showgrounds were originally managed by the Wanneroo Agricultural Society, who held their first annual Agricultural Show in 1909.
 Although the management of the showgrounds was transferred to the Wanneroo Council in 1948, the Agricultural Society still hold their annual Show on the site today.

 Free public access to the Showgrounds is available all year round expect during events.

 Wanneroo War Memorial

-The war memorial is the fourth site of the Wanneroo War Memorial.
+The current location of war memorial is the fourth site of the Wanneroo War Memorial.
 The three Bennett brothers from Lake Pinjar are included amongst the nine local men killed during World War One and the three local men killed in World War Two.